Marin Pine Mountain 1 2018 Review

-Three seasoned mountain bike testers rode the, 2018 Marin Pine Mountain 1 alongside the 2017 Specialized Fuse Expert 6Fattie.
-We rode these bikes as hard as we could to help determine the key ride characteristics.
-In addition, we gained a firm understanding of some of the critical subtleties of these bicycles.
+Three seasoned mountain bike testers rode the, 2018 Marin Pine Mountain 1 alongside the Specialized Fuse Comp 6Fattie.
+We rode these bikes as hard as we could to help determine the critical ride characteristics.
+Also, we gained a firm understanding of some of the essential subtleties of these bicycles.

 The Pine Mountain is a good time on the right terrain.
 The shorter wheelbase and steeper head tube angle make the steering quick and predictable in rolling, moderate, flow trails.
-Marin paired the steel frame with 27.5x2.8-inch Vee tires to provide a really smooth ride as well as plenty of traction.
-When riding through nice, compact, berms the Pine Mountain is fine.
-Once the trails get steep or conditions get loose the front end of the bike becomes much less predictable and has a tendency to start sliding or to washing out.
+Marin paired the steel frame with 27.5 x 2.8-inch Vee tires to provide a smooth ride as well as plenty of traction.
+When riding through nice compact berms, the Pine Mountain is fine.
+Once the trails get steep, or conditions get loose the front end of the bike becomes much less predictable and tends to start sliding or washing out.
 The Pine Mountain 1 that we tested does not come with a dropper post.
 Not being to get the seat down and out of the way magnifies the downsides of the steeper head angle.
 It pushes more of the rider's weight out over the front tire on steep descents, tight corners, and jumps.
-Not good.

 The cockpit on the Marin is spacious, which gives the rider the impression that the bike is long.
-But with a wheelbase of 1140mm, it is actually shorter than some of the top performing hardtails in the test.
+But with a wheelbase of 1140mm, it is shorter than some of the top-performing hardtails in the test.
 You can feel the quickness that the shorter wheelbase provides on all areas of the trail.
-The Marin is balanced on the ground and in the air but definitely feels heavy once airborne.
-It doesn't have the playfulness that urges a rider to search out every little side-hit and jump like the Specialized Fuse does.
+The Marin is balanced on the ground and in the air but feels heavy once airborne.
+It doesn't have the playfulness that urges a rider to search out every little side-hit and jump as the Santa Cruz Chameleon does.

 Riding bikes is a fun activity.
 The Pine Mountain will get you out on the trails and exploring at an excellent price tag.
 That sounds pretty fun to us.

-The Pine Mountain can be a really fun bike on well-built firm berms and flowy singletrack.
+The Pine Mountain can be an enjoyable bike on well-built firm berms and flowy singletrack.
 The lack of a dropper post and the steep head tube angle make this bike feel squirmy and uncertain when the trails turn steep or loose.

 The Pine Mountain has middle-of-the-road geometry.
-The head tube angle is 67.2-degrees, which similar to the 67.6-degree head angle found on our Editor's Choice Specialized Fuse Comp.
+The head tube angle is 67.2-degrees, though for some reason it felt steeper than that compared to other bikes in this test with similar angles.
 A slacker head angle provides more stability and control on steeper terrain and at higher speeds.
 The short rear end retains a manageable wheelbase.
-The shorter wheelbase gives the bike it's quick snappy feeling but also makes the bike feel less stable or twitchy at high speed.
+The shorter wheelbase gives the bike it's quick, snappy feeling but also makes the bike feel less stable or twitchy at high speed.

-The Pine Mountain 1 features a RockShox Recon fork.
-We have ridden this fork on many of our test bikes.
+The Pine Mountain 1 features a RockShox Recon fork which we've ridden on many of our test bikes.
 The Recon's weakest attribute is its small bump sensitivity.
 That said, when paired with the 2.8-inch, 27.5+ tires this fork felt better than we experienced on previous test bikes.
 It is still a far cry from a RockShox Pike or any high-end offerings from Fox, but it was decent.
-The Shimano BL-MT 500 brakes provide pretty good performance for a cheaper Level brake.
-If you are a larger rider and find that the 180mm and 160mm rotors don't deliver enough stopping power to really let loose on the trail.
-Upgrading to 200mm and 180mm rotors would be a relatively cheap and effective fix at $60 for SLX rotors.
+The Shimano BL-MT500 brakes provide pretty good performance for a cheaper brake, and if you are a larger rider and find that the 180mm and 160mm rotors don't deliver enough stopping power to really let loose on the trail, upgrading to 200mm and 180mm rotors would be a relatively cheap and effective fix at $60 for SLX rotors.

 The Pine Mountain climbs well and is comfortable enough to delay the inevitable entrance into the pain cave on long days.
 The cross country-style geometry and spacious cockpit exude climbing comfort.
 The heavier weight makes it tougher to recover and continue powering through a technical climb compared to other test bikes.

 The same geometry attributes that limit downhill performance make it a very comfortable and capable climber.
-The rider sits above the bottom bracket keeping weight forward in the bike.
-That forward weight keeps the front wheel from wanting to lift up or wander.
-Add in the steep head tube and you have quick and predictable uphill turning performance that makes navigating tight switchbacks a little bit easier.
+The rider sits above the bottom bracket, keeping weight forward on the bike.
+That forward weighting keeps the front wheel from wanting to lift or wander.
+Add in the steep head tube, and you have quick and predictable uphill turning performance that makes navigating tight switchbacks a little bit easier.

 While uphill handling is quick and predictable, the Pine Mountain is tougher to continue muscling through a technical section when the rider gets kicked offline.
 One factor is the loss of traction when pedaling out of the saddle.
-When you're putting the power down while standing, it can be difficult to maintain rear wheel traction.
-Given the steep geometry, it is easy to get too much weight over the front wheel and removing weight/traction from the rear.
+When you're putting the power down while standing, it can be challenging to maintain rear-wheel traction.
+Given the steep geometry, it is easy to get too much weight over the front wheel and to remove weight/traction from the rear.
 On technical ascents, line choice and precision is critical.

-The Pine Mountain is designed around a steel frame and has classic look.
+The Pine Mountain is designed around a steel frame and has a classic look.
 It lacks many of the modern touches like internal routing that grace many other test bikes.
-While the mess of cables running down the narrow tubing of the frame doesn't present the clean look of internal routing, it does make trailside repairs much more manageable.
+While the mess of cables running down the narrow tubing of the frame doesn't present the clean look of internal routing, it does make repairs and maintenance much more manageable.

 The $1,299 Pine Mountain 1 is the least expensive hardtail test bikes.
 It lacks some modern staples such as a dropper post, but otherwise, it offers a respectable build of tried and true products.

-The Pine Mountain 1 has a RockShox Recon RL fork with 120mm of travel.
-The Recon has steel, 32mm, stanchions.
-The only adjustments are low-speed compression and small amounts of rebound adjustment.
-While it doesn't feel particularly smooth or plush, this fork is serviceable.
+The Pine Mountain 1 has a 120mm RockShox Recon RL fork.
+The Recon has 32mm steel stanchions, and the only adjustments are low-speed compression and small amounts of rebound adjustment.
+While it doesn't feel particularly smooth or plush, this fork is functional.

 Wheels and Tires